 I consider drawing to be inherently ‘uncanny’ – how, through drawing, the lifeless can be made ‘live’.

-Drawings of the ‘measured’ and anatomical development of the female form on a canteen of fish knives and forks.
+Drawings of the anatomical development of the female form on a canteen of fish cutlery.
 Notions of self-image and distorted relationships to eating made explicit.

 Another ‘doll-woman’ on the sole of a sequinned dancing shoe, seen distorted through its display case.
 This figure can be perceived as being both trapped beneath the shoe and inside the transparent case and makes reference to the iconography of the fairy tales I grew up with: Cinderella, Sleeping Beauty and the Red Shoes – all of which present codified instructions on the moral bounds of female behaviours.